mike-weiner/display-event-locations-tec/README.md

 ## Description

-This plugin overrides the template for the tooltip that is displayed when a user hovers over an event on the month display of The Events Calendar and The Events Calendar Pro.
+This plugin overrides the template for the tooltip that is displayed when a user hovers over an event on the full month calendar view created by The Events Calendar or The Events Calendar Pro plugin.
 The name of the event's venue/location that is entered with the event will be displayed under the date and time that the event occurs.
-The full street address for the location can also be enabled to be displayed directly underneath the name of the venue of the event.
-The venue/location name and address are pulled in from the events system itself for each individual event.
+The full street address for the location can also be displayed.
 All of the other elements of the tooltip remain unchanged.

 [The Events Calendar](https://theeventscalendar.com/product/wordpress-events-calendar/) and [The Events Calendar Pro](https://theeventscalendar.com/product/wordpress-events-calendar-pro/) are WordPress plugins developed by [Modern Tribe](https://tri.be).